-- An HR chest strap (is not included) with the unit.
+- An HR chest strap is not (included) with the unit.

 FDF Viking II Black Reserve Summary

 The First Degree Fitness Viking II Black Reserve is a water resistance rower featuring a 4.5 gal tank with four tension levels.
 It has a beautiful wooden frame design with long rails to accommodate tall users.
-It includes an advanced console which is compatible with several rowing apps.
+It includes an advanced console that is compatible with several rowing apps.